louiswng/louiswng.github.io/_pages/about.md

 # Recent News

+(2022.4.1) I received a conditional offer from the University of Hong Kong!

 (2021.12.10) The paper *Modeling review helpfulness with augmented transformer neural networks* gets accepted to ICSC 2022!

 (2021.10.24) The paper *Attention-enhanced Graph Cross-convolution for Protein-Ligand Binding Affinity Prediction* gets accepted to BIBM 2021!

 # Education

 ## Bachelor of Network Engineering

-*at Beijing University of Posts and Telecommunications*																									2018 - 2022, expected
+*at Beijing University of Posts and Telecommunications*																									2018 - 2022

 Overall GPA: **90.05**/100 (ranking **1st**/69)